Athulya Ayurvedic Medical Research Centre (AAMRC),

 Tel: 0495-2358016, 2356391

-In continuation to the earlier talk it was found pertinent to share the author’s experience with a new protocol in treating ovarian cancer patients with metastasis.
-As you all know, ovarian cancer is a malignant neoplasmic disease of the ovary, occurring most frequently in women between 40 and 60 years of age and occasionally in young women.
+In continuation to the earlier talk it was found pertinent to share the author’s experience with a new protocol in treating Ovarian Cancer patients with metastasis.
+As you all know, Ovarian Cancer is a malignant neoplasmic disease of the ovary, occurring most frequently in women between 40 and 60 years of age and occasionally in young women.
 It is rarely detected in the primary stages and mostly far advanced when diagnosed.
 Usually quoted risk factors are infertility, null parity or low parity, delayed child bearing, repeated abortions, endometriosis, exposure to chemical carcinogens and radiations, hormonal imbalance, etc. After and insidual start, the tumor may become evident as a palpable abdominal or pelvic mass accompanied by irregular or excessive menses or post menopausal bleeding.
-In stage III and IV, patients may have ascitis, pedal oedema, abdominal pain and swelling, discomfort, abnormal vaginal bleeding, weight loss, dysuria, constipation etc. Most ovarian carcinomas are papillary or serous.
-In many cases, the disease spreads over the surfact of peritoneum and also lymphatic vessels under the diaphragm and par-aortic nodes.
+In stage III and IV, patients may have Ascitis, Pedal Oedema, abdominal pain and swelling, discomfort, abnormal vaginal bleeding, weight loss, dysuria, constipation etc. Most Ovarian Carcinomas are papillary or serous.
+In many cases, the disease spreads over the surface of Peritoneum and also lymphatic vessels under the diaphragm and par-aortic nodes.

 In Nov ’99 when the ultra sonogram done it was found that the size of the cyst reduced to almost nil size.
 Hence no oophrectomy was done.
 Then patient gradually become normal in physique and spirit.